istSOS/istsos2/documentation/register.rst

 |Correct Quality Index: Between -60 and 100                                                                                 |
 +---------------------------------------------------------------------------------------------------------------------------+

-Registering new unit of measure with the GUI
+Define new unit of measure with the GUI
 =================================================